MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 ## User agent string

 Wherever possible, Microsoft recommends you minimize your use of Microsoft Edge browser detection logic based on the user agent string.
-If you have a compelling use case for user agent detection, the Microsoft Edge team recommends you use [User-Agent Client Hints](#user-agent-client-hints) as the primary detection logic, which also reduces the amount of string parsing required.
+If you have a good reason to detect the user agent, the Microsoft Edge team recommends you use [User-Agent Client Hints](#user-agent-client-hints) as the primary detection logic.
+[User-Agent Client Hints](#user-agent-client-hints) also reduces the required number of parsed strings.
 However, for legacy reference, the following format is used for the User-Agent string.

 :::row:::
    :::column span="":::